jameszhu1212/Decision-Tree-Algorithm-on-Queens-Rolling-House-Sales/README.md

 computed for each feature set.

 P.S I uploaded the rollingsales_queens into my seaborn load_dataset folder in JupyterNotebook.
-Then, I imported with sns!
+Then, I imported it with sns.load_dataset!
 From mac user :(.